 In 2013, CMMB initiated a Safe Motherhood project at the Ezo Primary Health Care Center in Nzara County as part of our CHAMPS (Children & Mothers Partnerships).
 The program directly responds to the “three delays” and leverages CMMB’s volunteer program to expand access to quality care.
 The program encourages, mentors, and tangibly supports traditional birth attendants (TBAs) to refer pregnant women for facility-based antenatal care and delivery.
 TBA-related efforts have led to consistent increases in the number of pregnant women referred for antenatal care, prevention of mother-to-child transmission of HIV (PMTCT), and outpatient services.

-A combination of integrated interventions, including placement of a volunteer OB/GYN surgeon, resulted in dramatic demand for maternal healthcare services, demand that rose by 39% during the year.
-There were no maternal deaths during the first three quarters of 2015 and only one infant death—in sharp contrast to the high maternal and infant mortality rates prevalent in the region.
+A combination of integrated maternal health interventions, including placement of a volunteer OB/GYN surgeon, resulted in dramatic demand for maternal healthcare services, demand that rose by 39% during the year.
+There were no maternal deaths during the first three-quarters of 2015 and only one infant death—in sharp contrast to the high maternal and infant mortality rates prevalent in the region.

 WHO, 2015.